Taiwan Rescuers Try To Reach Scores Trapped In Tunnels After Quake - UrduPoint

 He and his wife hid under a table with their infant when the earthquake struck before fleeing their apartment.

-"We have all the necessary stuff, blankets, toilet and a place to rest," he said.
+"We have all the necessary stuff, blankets, (a) toilet and a place to rest," he said.

+Wednesday's quake was the most severe since 1999, when Taiwan was hit by a magnitude-7.6 temblor.

+It killed 2,400 people, the deadliest natural disaster in the island's history.

 Recent Stories